 Why do I call myself “The Impeccable Editor”?

-I do my best to help my clients express themselves effectively, whether that requires reviewing website content, critiquing a novel or memoir, or correcting punctuation errors in a screenplay or other document, and I aim for a standard of impeccability.
+I do my best to help my clients express themselves effectively, whether that requires reviewing website content, critiquing a novel or memoir, or correcting punctuation errors in a screenplay or query letter, and I aim for a standard of impeccability.
 (The word was actually applied to me by an associate, and I decided to embrace it.)

 I’m not an English teacher, and I don’t know every rule of grammar.
 Languages evolve.
 But writing well matters to me.
 (I’m also not a robot!
 I don’t claim to be perfect.
 Even the best editors overlook errors on occasion.
 As with any other skill, different editors have different strengths.)

-If you are looking for an ally to assist you in improving your written work, check out my services and contact me at: YourWritingAlly(at)zoho(dot com) for rates and availability.
+If you are looking for an ally to assist you in improving your written work, contact me at: YourWritingAlly(at)zoho(dot com) for rates and availability.